maciakl/SITS/README.markdown

 This info is for those who want to learn more about the code in order to build upon it.

+Forking and Cloning
+---

+If you want to fork or clone this repository, use the *master* branch if you can.
+I push unstable and/or broken code to the *dev* branch *all* the time.
+The *dev* branch is a work-in-progress branch.

 Files
 ---